Board member biographies

 She received a Bachelor of Arts degree in English literature from Nazareth College of Rochester, a Master of Science degree in Reading and Language Arts from Syracuse University, and a Certificate of Advanced Study in School Administration from LeMoyne College.

 Before retiring in 2011, she taught English and reading at Fayetteville-Manlius High School and in the Jamesville-DeWitt Central School District at Jamesville-DeWitt Middle School and Moses DeWitt Elementary School.
 She finished her career at OCM BOCES in the Regional School Support Center and the Curriculum, Instruction & Assessment department, working directly with teachers and administrators in a three-county region.
-A member of the parish of the Immaculate Conception, Mrs. Wheeler serves as a lector and Eucharistic minister.
-She is also a facilitator for the Eastern Pastoral Care Area (PCA), a four parish consortium.
+A member of the parish of the Immaculate Conception in Fayetteville, Mrs. Wheeler serves as a lector and Eucharistic minister and recently co-chaired the parish’s celebration of its 150th anniversary.